 - For an Australian focus refer to Maurice Saxby: Books In The Life Of A Child (1997) and Give Them Wings have some very good explanations of fairytales and fantasy as a genre written by different people and gathered by Saxby.

 - Fantasy is very clear on morality.
 Fantasy goes for extremes rather than shades of grey.
-Villains are very villainous, heroes are very good and heroic.
+Villains are very villainous, heroes are morally correct and act for the greater good.